hypo69/hypo/pytest/gemini - set 3/en/src/translators/__init__.md

     assert isinstance(MODE, str)

 # Adding a test for a potential future function (if one exists).
-#  This demonstrates how to test functions/classes that might be added later.
+#  This demonStartes how to test functions/classes that might be added later.
 #  This test will fail if the module is modified and no such function exists.
 def test_future_function_doesnt_exist():
     """Tests that a function (which might be added in future) doesn't exist yet."""